pnp/cli-microsoft365/docs/docs/cmd/teams/meeting/meeting-transcript-list.md

 # teams meeting transcript list

-Lists all transcripts for a given meeting.
+Lists all transcripts for a given meeting

 ## Usage